jlchafardet/hangman-nodejs/README.md

 2. Guess letters to reveal the hidden word.
 3. You have 6 attempts to guess the word correctly.
 4. Enter your name to save your score if you win.
+5. After the game ends, you will be prompted to play again.
+Enter "yes" or "no" (or "y" or "n").

 ## Features